Blackbutt Reserve today owes its existence to a strange combination of business prosperity, national adversity, and private tenacity.

 The current area of the Reserve lies wholly within the boundaries of a coal mining lease of the Scottish Australian Mining Company.
 The eighteen hundred acre lease extended from Kotara South to Jesmond.
 Mining commenced in 1863, and apart from occasional downturns, the colliery prospered.
 Therefore, above ground there was little development apart from buildings such as pumping stations, required to support underground mining operations.

 However, with the depletion of coal, and rising land taxes, the S.A.M Company looked for other income, from real estate.
 Between 1915 and 1928 the company developed and sold a few small subdivisions in Lambton, New Lambton, and Kotara.
 In June 1932, they attempted to auction a large parcel of land, in what is now the southern part of Blackbutt Reserve.
 The nation at this time however, was suffering the adversity of economic depression.
 There was little appetite for land purchases, and only five of the 52 lots on offer were sold.
-The failure of the auction thus left open a window of opportunity for local councils to purchase the land for a nature reserve, starting with 17 acres on Lookout Road in 1938, and increasing to 144 acres by 1940.
+The failure of the auction thus left open a window of opportunity for local councils to purchase the land for a nature reserve, starting with 17 acres on Lookout Road in March 1938 and increasing to 143 acres by the end of that year.

 Many individuals worked tirelessly for the establishment and preservation of Blackbutt Reserve.
 One in particular, Joe Richley, president of the Northern Parks and Playgrounds Movement for 20 years, is commemorated in the name of Richley Reserve.